 I'll remember, it’s not just about me, it’s about all of us.

-The Delta variant of the virus that causes COVID-19 has been rapidly spreading between people in communities across our country.
+The COVID-19 Omicron strain and its BA.2 variant have been rapidly spreading between people in communities across our country and world.
 The best way to prevent this illness is to avoid being exposed to the virus, to get fully vaccinated and get booster shots when you are eligible.

-- Get vaccinated and get a booster when you are eligible!
+- Get fully vaccinated and then get boosted when eligible!

 - Wash your hands often with soap and water.